dimaga/RoboND-DeepLearning-Project/README.md

 See `CheckpointSaver` class and its use cases in `find_train_hyperparams.py`

-3. Learn tmux tool that helps create a terminal session, which can be detached from ssh-console and attach later.
-So that I don't keep my notebook constantly connected to AWS console for a several days of training session.
+3. Learn tmux tool that helps create a terminal session, which can be detached from ssh-console and attached later.
+So that I don't keep my notebook constantly connected to AWS console for several days of training session.

 More details on tmux are available on https://askubuntu.com/questions/8653/how-to-keep-processes-running-after-ending-ssh-session
 Useful commands are: